Quantifying intrinsic causal contributions via structure preserving interventions: DISCUSSION

-\paragraph{Does ICC reduce to some known method after augmenting the DAG?} Since ICC can be defined by do-interventions on $N_j$ (although we have argued against this view since the noise is usually inaccessible and therefore introduced structure-preserving interventions), one may wonder whether ICC reduces to some known method for quantifying causal influence in a DAG that contains all $X_j$ {\it and} $N_j$.
+\textbf{Does ICC reduce to some known measure after augmenting the DAG?} One may wonder whether ICC reduces to some known measure of causal influence in a DAG that contains all $X_j$ {\it and} $N_j$.
 However, in this augmented DAG usually interventions on $X_j$ and $N_j$ both can have an impact on the target.
-This way, we then obtain separate contributions for $X_j$ and for $N_j$ (e.g. if we apply Causal Shapley Values to the augmented DAG), while ICC yields one contribution per observed node.
-In other words, we still do not see any simple modifications of known methods of causal influence quantification that captures our intuitive notion of 'intrinsic', even using the augmented DAG.
+This way, we then obtain separate contributions for $X_j$ and for $N_j$\footnote{Here we assume that we apply Causal Shapley Values or do Shapley to all nodes in the augmented DAG, as usual.
+If we consider all variables $N_j$ as independent causes of $X_n$, then they coincide with ICC on this DAG.}, while ICC yields one contribution per $X_j$.
+In other words, no obvious modification of existing proposals seems to capture our notion of intrinsic by simply augmenting the DAG.